 - the private partner owns rights to the property and this is indispensable for the PPP project;

-- the project is implemented in accordance with a resolution of the President; and
+- the project is implemented in accordance with a resolution of the President or a resolution of the Cabinet of Ministers; and

 - there are no parties interested in implementing an unsolicited proposal other than the initiator of that proposal.

-While structuring the tender procedures, the government and public partners tend to prefer two-stage process consisting of initial expression of interest, request for qualifications and request for proposals.
-The direct PPP agreements without any competitive bidding are still used to implement large-scale energy projects requiring intensive capital investments or if a tender is not available due to technical reasons or lack of competition.
-For instance, the recent IPP PV solar plant project, which is to be implemented by Total EREN, has been closed under a presidential resolution issued specifically for project purposes.
+While structuring tender procedures, the government and public partners tend to prefer a two-stage process consisting of an initial expression of interest, a request for qualifications and a request for proposals.
+Direct PPP agreements without any competitive bidding are still used to implement large-scale energy projects requiring intensive capital investments, or if a tender is not available due to technical reasons or a lack of competition.
+For instance, recently a power purchase agreement has been concluded with Phanes Group (UAE) for the implementation of the IPP 200 MW PV solar plant project.

 Finally, the Law does not restrict the rights of the parties to choose the substantive governing law applicable to the PPP agreement and dispute resolution mechanism.